An Image is Worth More Than 16x16 Patches: Exploring Transformers on Individual Pixels: Experiments

-In this section, we verify the effectiveness of \ours with three case studies: supervised learning, self-supervised learning with MAE~\cite{He2022}, image generation with DiT~\cite{Peebles2023}.
-We use four variants of \ours: Tiny (T), Small (S), Base (B) and Large (L) with the specifications shown in \cref{tab:variant}.
-Unless otherwise specified, we use the ViT~\cite{Dosovitskiy2014} variants of the \emph{same} configuration as our baselines.
-In sum, our experiments show that \ours can indeed learn strong vision representations with no inductive bias on locality.
+We verify the effectiveness of the locality-free modification with three case studies: supervised learning with ViT~\citep{Dosovitskiy2014}, self-supervised learning with MAE~\citep{He2022}, and image generation with DiT~\citep{Peebles2023}.
+We use four size variants: Tiny (T), Small (S), Base (B) and Large (L) with the specifications shown in \cref{tab:variant}.
+Unless otherwise noted, we use Transformers with the \emph{same} size but \emph{non-degenerated} patches as our baselines.
+Our \emph{only} goal in this section is to show locality-free architectures can still learn strong vision representations.